 Common Feelings When Dealing With a Miscarriage

 If you have ever been pregnant, you likely felt excitement when a loved one threw you a baby shower or you planned a gender reveal party.
 You may have read books to help you prepare for the new arrival.
 Perhaps you talked to your baby or played them music.
-All of these examples help create an emotional bond, a sense of parental identity, and the imagined personhood of the would-be child.
+All of these activities help create an emotional bond, a sense of parental identity, and the imagined personhood of the would-be child.
 The loss from a miscarriage includes not just the loss of the child, but also a loss of identity and the anticipated future.

 This is a crucial time to seek aftercare support, clinical therapy, and wellness exams.
 The emotional pain after a miscarriage can last much longer than the physical recovery or the duration of your mental health distress, sometimes up to years after the miscarriage.

+Miscarriage is further complicated by a lack of social scripts for how to deal with the resulting grief.
+When a loved one passes away, you may receive flowers or a condolence card.
+You likely have the option for bereavement leave or to attend a funeral.
 But after a miscarriage, the appropriate way to respond is less clear.
 There may be no option to take time off work or hold a ceremony.
-Knowing how to process the grief and move forward is more of a challenge after miscarriage than compared to other situations of loss.
+Knowing how to process the disenfranchised grief and move forward is more of a challenge after miscarriage than compared to other situations of loss.

 There is also a stigma that sustains the silence and invisibility of miscarriage.
 It is customary to avoid or limit disclosing pregnancy early in the first trimester in order to prevent having to share news of a miscarriage in the event that it does happen.
+Miscarriage treatments, medical interventions, and language may even be considered too taboo or controversial to openly talk about.
+The stigma and lack of open support after a miscarriage can complicate the grieving process and leave many affected individuals to cope on their own.

 How to Cope With a Miscarriage